Providence College: Diversity

 A 2007 survey published by The Princeton Review rated Providence College as having the most homogeneous student population in the country, as well as ranking the college eighth nationally in the survey's "little race/class interaction" category.
 As of 2012, 88 percent of the student body is white or unreported, while four percent of students come from outside of the United States.
 In 2011, President Brian Shanley created an Office of Institutional Diversity, while hiring a Chief diversity officer, to "help balance the College's socioeconomic representation."
-In 2017, the school topped The Princeton Review's list of most segregated colleges.
+In 2017, the school topped The Princeton Reviews list of most segregated colleges.

 While 95 percent of the student population are residents, 17 percent live in nearby off-campus housing.
 Parietal rules applying to all undergraduate freshmen limit visitation hours of opposite-sex students in dormitories.

 As of 2011, Providence College is ranked first in the country by The Princeton Review in the "Lots of Hard Liquor" category.

 Clubs and activities

 Students run the college's radio station, WDOM, as well the on-campus television station, PCTV.
 The station was ranked the 11th-best college radio station in the country by the Princeton Review in 2011.
-The student-run campus newspaper since 1935 has been The Cowl.

-The college does not officially sanction Greek life; there are no recognized fraternities or sororities on or off campus.
+The student-run campus newspaper since 1935 has been The Cowl.The college does not officially sanction Greek life; there are no recognized fraternities or sororities on or off campus.
 Although there are a few unaffiliated fraternities and sororities that some Providence College students join from surrounding schools such as Brown University and Rhode Island College.

 The college's oldest club/student organization is Providence College Debate Society.
 It was founded in 1921 and has had several periods of inactivity and subsequent revival.